SteveRedka/Hermes/README.md

 ## FAQ
 > Isn't cross-faction communication prohibited by EULA?

-No, Blizzard removed that rule in 2018.
+No, this rule is gone since Blizzard removed WoW-specific EULA in 2018.

 > What can you write to another faction?